rafalmas/gript/package/README.md

 The module orchestrates a collection of [Gulp](http://gulpjs.com) build functionality into a single npm dependency and makes it easier for developers to have and maintain the build setup for own Angular projects.

+The [Gript Newsgroup](https://groups.google.com/forum/#!forum/gript) is the place for announcements and discussion about Gript's features.
+Feel free to join.

 The project includes a sample application to make it possible to test the build setup.
 The local sample application exemplifies the needed structure for applications supported by the `gript` npm package.
 The sample application resides in the `app` folder.